opencolorado/.NET-Wrapper-for-CKAN-API/README.markdown

  * Resources with customizable resource actions (ex.
 View KML in Google Maps)
  * Package rating (and 'rate this package')
  * License details for each package
-* Themeable/skinnable
+* Themeable/skinnable:
+ * The catalog supports themes (just copy an existing theme and customize from there)
+ * Theming uses CSS and HTML
+ * Designed to be integrated into an organizations web site with no code changes required
- * The catalog is fully configurable with CSS/HTML
+* Highly configurable

 ## Getting Started